Andres04Machado/Student_Outcome_Classsification/README.md

 ‬<img width="225" alt="Screenshot 2025-05-28 at 10 33 04 AM" src="https://github.com/user-attachments/assets/d4783848-c898-44a3-8f12-1d68b9c176bf" />

 ## Data Visualization:
-To understand the features that influence the students final outcome, we visualized key‬ features in relation to the target variable.
+Using `seaborn`, `plotly`, and `matplotlib` we looked to understand the features that influence the students final academic outcome.
+We first visualized key‬ features in relation to the target variable.
 Each of the following plots helped us gain a deeper‬ knowledge of the demographics, financial, and academic patterns that distinguish students from‬ graduates, dropouts, and currently enrolled.‬
 ‭

-We discovered that students who became dropouts had a heavily right-skewed‬ distribution of age of enrollment as compared to the other classes.
+We discovered that dropout students had a heavily right-skewed‬ distribution of age of enrollment as compared to the other classes.
 We also noticed that within‬ the first semester grades variable, a clear cluster of dropouts had grades centered around 0.
 In‬ contrast, those students who graduated displayed a more balanced and higher spread of‬ grades

 <img width="559" alt="Screenshot 2025-05-28 at 11 37 26 AM" src="https://github.com/user-attachments/assets/eebbc88e-4a0d-4718-992f-14a9ae24283f" />